VoronDesign/VoronUsers/printer_mods/Long/Mantis_Dual_5015/README.md

 11-3-2021
 1. Updated MGN12 carriage (Carriage_MGN12_v1.040.stl).
 Updated the wire path from the magnets and x-endstop switch so they don't go through the hotend exhaust path.
 Also improved the hotend exhaust path so it should flow a bit better.
 2. Added a usermods folder.
 Adding the mods in and crediting the creator in the filename was getting unwieldy, so Mantis now has a usermods folder.
-3. Charles made a mount for a Hartk PCB Board.
+3. Added a mount for Hartk PCB Board by Charles

 10-11-2021
 1. Added Mantis Toolhead PCB by Henrikssn.